Pacific Ledger

 Focus: Large-cap U.S. growth stocks

-If I had to build a globally diversified, simple ETF portfolio, these would be my building blocks:
+If I were building a simple, globally diversified ETF portfolio, these would be my building blocks:

 🌏 Emerging markets: IEMG or VWO

-🇨🇦 Home market exposure: ZCN or VCN (+ ZWC for income)
+🇨🇦 Canada: ZCN or VCN (add ZWC for income)

-🇺🇸 U.S. exposure: VOO for core, QQQ or VUG for growth
+🇺🇸 U.S.: VOO for core + QQQ or VUG for growth

-This combination gives exposure to all major regions — while keeping costs low and diversification high.
-I personally like pairing broad market ETFs with a few growth-tilted ETFs like QQQ for long-term compounding.
+This mix provides exposure to all major regions while keeping costs low and diversification high.
+I personally like pairing broad market ETFs with a few growth-tilted ETFs for long-term compounding.

-If you invested equally across all 11 ETFs, your estimated average annualized return over the past decade would be roughly 📈 8.1% per year.
+If you invested equally across all 11 ETFs listed, the historical blended return over the past decade would be roughly ~8.1% per year.

-Disclaimer: This post is for educational purposes only and not financial advice.
-Always do your own research or consult a professional before making investment decisions.
+This article is for educational purposes only and does not constitute financial advice.
+Always do your own research or consult a qualified professional before making investment decisions.